 To eradicate larvae from mosquitoes, ants, whiteflies, and even spiders — our recommendation is Mirimichi Green Pest Control.
 This insecticide is made from all organic, non-toxic and natural ingredients — making it safe to spray around people, pets and plants.

 By killing larvae on contact, pests won’t develop immunity to this pest control formula.
-In fact, this product’s effectiveness was tested by the World Health Organization to have an 80%+ kill rate for larvae and pests in a 24 hour period.
+In fact, this product’s effectiveness was tested using standards set by the World Health Organization to have an 80%+ kill rate for larvae and pests in a 24 hour period.
 Pretty neat, huh?
 Unlike traditional insecticides, it also repels targeted insects for up to 4 weeks.

 Even better, rainfall doesn’t limit the effectiveness of Mirimichi Green Pest Control and after it’s dry, you can immediately apply it again.
 By killing insect larvae, pest egg cycles are disrupted to prevent outbreaks in the future.
-It’s odorless and contains carbon which aids ground penetration for great results.
+This insecticide smells great like citrus and contains carbon which aids ground penetration for great results.

 Although you can use a backpack sprayer for this product, it’s best to use a mist sprayer for maximum coverage.
 A gallon of Mirimichi Green can go a long way through a fogger.
 120,000 sq. ft. coverage, to be exact.
 That’s more than double what you get from a traditional backpack sprayer.